NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Champion.md

 ## Hero's DefianceLevel 19

-You can defy fate and continue fighting as long as you have divine energy.
+You can continue fighting as long as you have divine energy.
 You gain the [[Spells/Hero's Defiance|Hero's Defiance]] devotion spell.